Everything You Always Wanted to Know About 3D Scanning – Data Collection

 - If you need hard to reach/impossible to see internal data, you should consider CT scanning or destructive slicing, both can be great ways to augment your data. (more on those later).

-Moving on to 3D modeling
+Moving on to 3D modelling

-Now that you have a good idea of what you need to collect data, you are ready to learn all about the various ways the data can be modeled.
+Now that you have a good idea of what you need to collect data, you are ready to learn all about the various ways the data can be modelled.
 Chapters three through five will cover, 3D Modeling, Reverse Engineering, and Inspection Analysis.

-Contact Australian Design & Drafting Services for more information..
+Contact Australian Design & Drafting Services for more information.